Yankees vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been victorious in 10, or 47.6%, of the 21 contests they have been chosen as underdogs in this season.
+- The Yankees have won in 10, or 45.5%, of the 22 contests they have been named as odds-on underdogs this year.

-- New York has entered 19 games this season as the underdog by +100 or more and is 9-10 in those contests.
+- New York has a record of 8-9 in games where oddsmakers have it as underdogs of at least +105 on the moneyline.

-- The moneyline set for this matchup implies the Yankees have a 50% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Yankees have a 48.8% chance of pulling out a win.

-- So far this season, New York and its opponents have hit the over in 30 of its 69 games with a total.
+- New York's games have gone over the total in 31 of its 70 chances.

-- The Yankees have an against the spread record of 6-5-0 in 11 games with a line this season.
+- The Yankees have an against the spread mark of 6-5-0 in 11 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!